2021 Morocco & the South of Spain Tour

 Our tour commences today on arrival at Marrakech International Airport.
 Transfer to our hotel inside the Casbah.
 Welcome drinks and dinner [D] in the hotel.

-Moroccan Rail is certainly the best in North Africa, and today we take our First class seats in an air-conditioned carriage for a journey from the desert landscape of Marrahesh through the fertile coastal farmland, the vineyards and orchards and Meknes to another of Morocco’s former imperial capitals, Fes.
+Moroccan Rail is certainly the best in North Africa, and today we take our First class seats in an air-conditioned carriage for a journey from the desert landscape of Marrakech through the fertile coastal farmland, the vineyards and orchards of Meknes to another of Morocco’s former imperial capitals, Fes.

 Fes was founded around 900AD and its medina - old city - is UNESCO heritage listed.
-Our sightseeing begins at the historic and beautiful Blue Gate this morning, and takes us to the very heart.
-Don’t lose sight of the guide; you may never find your way out!
+Our sightseeing begins at the historic and beautiful Blue Gate this morning.
 Fes is considered the spiritual capital of Morocco: it has madressas - universities - that are a thousand years old, and a synagogue dating from the 17th century.